 Mercaptopurine (Puri-Nethol ®)

-You will have your treatment as an outpatient or during a stay in hospital.
+You may have your treatment during a stay in hospital, or as an outpatient.
 A chemotherapy nurse will give it to you.
-Mercaptopurine can be given in combination with other chemotherapy drugs.

-Mercaptopurine tablets are usually taken once a day.
+Mercaptopurine tablets are usually taken once a day, preferably in the evening.
+They should be taken on an empty stomach, at least one hour before and three hours after having food or milk.
 Swallow them whole with a glass of water.

 If you are sick just after taking the tablets, contact the hospital.
 You may need to take another dose.
 If you forget to take a tablet, do not take a double dose.
 Keep to your regular schedule and let your doctor or nurse know.

 - Keep them in their original packaging at room temperature.

 - Keep them safe and out of the reach of children.